jasonmb626/mySetups/LinuxDev/Fedora_40_Setup.md

                   docker-engine
 ```

-This is recommended per the Docker install guide, but frankly all it seems to do (on a fresh install) is remove docker-selinux which gets added right back in (from the same repo) in a follow-up step.
+This is recommended per the Docker install guide.
+In different editions it removes nothing or lots.
+Best to do it.

 ### Install the official docker repository